The Brown-Peterson spectrum is not $\mathbb{E}_{2(p^2+2)}$ at odd primes: Introduction

 We prove two main results: one limiting the coherence of multiplicative structures on the Brown-Peterson spectrum and related spectra at odd primes, and another giving a stronger limitation on the coherence of complex orientations of such spectra.

-Since the first theorem reduces to Theorem 1.1.2 of \cite{BPtwo} at the prime $p=2$, we are able to state it for all primes.
+The $2$-primary analogues of our result were proven by Lawson \cite[Theorem 1.1.2 and Remark 4.4.7]{BPtwo}.

-\begin{thm} Neither the Brown-Peterson spectrum $BP$, nor the truncated Brown-Peterson spectra $\BPn$ for $n \geq 4$, nor any of their $p$-adic completions admit the structure of an $E_{2(p^2+2)}$ ring spectrum.
+\begin{thm} Let $p$ denote an odd prime.
+Neither the Brown-Peterson spectrum $\mathrm{BP}$, nor the truncated Brown-Peterson spectra $\BPn$ for $n \geq 4$, nor any of their $p$-adic completions admit the structure of an $\mathbb{E}_{2(p^2+2)}$ ring spectrum.

 \end{thm}